splunk/splunk-3D-graph-network-topology-viz/CONTRIBUTING.md

 Enter your Splunkbase Username and Password there to install dependencies such as the Splunk MLTK via URL.

-Manually download the Python for Scientific Computing for Linux from [Splunkbase](https://splunkbase.splunk.com/app/2882/release/4.2.0/download) and save the `.tgz` in `assets/apps`.
-> Note that this should be done automatically but the app is too big for installation via REST by splunk-ansible.

 To setup your development environment, run

 `make setup`